Meet the Characters

 Captain Reginald Fairfax

-Retired Army Captain with extensive business interests in British North Borneo.
+Retired Army Captain (Royal Fusiliers) with extensive business interests in British North Borneo.

 Captain Reginald Fairfax, retired, is the kind of man who fills a room without raising his voice.
 He has the rigid bearing of someone who has spent decades in military service and has never entirely left it behind.
 His grip is firm.
 His introduction carries weight.
 He chuckles easily and smiles readily at the memory of sundowners with old friends.